2mol/pboy/SPEC.md

 - keeps a copy of the original file that is strictly read-only.
 On edit, creates a copy (cf Lightroom).
 Warns if original somehow gets modified (keeps hash? - how do we link documents that are mostly "the same"?).

+## Next actionable

+- exception handling if `pdftotext` or `pdfinfo` are missing.
+- nicer "first-use experience": Right now we simply write a default config file.
+It would be good to have an initial setup dialog asking for the inbox and library folder paths.

 ## Possible future features

+- make the utility work without a UI -> import documents using only command-line flags.
+- search functionality -> build a search index based on the content we get from `pdftotext`.
 - tagging or organizing into subfolders.
 - send files to a personalized email address, pboy will check and pull that.
 - tag files to sync to phone (or kindle).
-- personal (or global) machine learning model to categorize documents.
+- personal (or global) machine learning model to rename & categorize documents.

 ## Technical